jonnonz1/nz-statute-book/acts/public/2017/land-transfer-act-2017.md

 ### 30 Evidence of certification for electronic instrument
 (1) If a person, in giving a certificate for an electronic instrument, certifies that he or she has evidence relied on in support of matters stated in the certificate, the person must retain that evidence for the prescribed period.
-(2) The Registrar may specify standards that, if met, provide sufficient evidence to satisfy the requirement in subsection (1).
+(2) The Registrar may specify standards (see section 236) that, if met, provide sufficient evidence to satisfy the requirement in subsection (1).
 (3) The Registrar may, by notice, require a person who has given a certificate for an electronic instrument to provide to the Registrar—
   (a) the evidence referred to in subsection (1), if applicable; or (b) a statutory declaration as to—